-The lure of the American West remains strong with adventurous travelers, many of whom dream of riding the range on the back of their trusty steed.
-Those dreams can actually become a reality, even in the 21st century, with a number of working cattle ranches routinely welcoming guests who come to live out their cowboy (or cowgirl) fantasies.
+The lure of the American West remains strong with adventurous travelers, many of whom dream of riding the range on the back of a trusty steed.
+Those dreams can actually become reality, even in the 21st century, with a number of working cattle ranches routinely welcoming guests who come to live out their cowboy (or cowgirl) fantasies.
 Those types of vacations offer a number of unique activities, including riding on horseback while driving cattle across the wide-open range, Lonesome Dove style.

-With over 85,000 acres of prime Colorado real estate to explore, Chico Basin Ranch gives potential cowboys and cowgirls a chance to really see what the old west was truly like.
+With over 85,000 acres of prime Colorado real estate to explore, Chico Basin Ranch gives potential cowboys and cowgirls a chance to really see what the old west was like.
 Unlike some working ranches that lure in travelers with the promise of lots of amenities, Chico Basin is grounded in a more realistic approach, giving visitors a truly authentic experience.

 While here, you'll get a chance to see what cowboy like is all about as you join the staff in their daily chores.
 That could include just about anything from mending fences and branding cattle, to moving the herd from one pasture to the next.
 Every day is an adventure at Chico Basin and you never quite know what to expect while you're there.

 At the Double Rafter Ranch, visitors aren't pampered or coddled in any way, and they are given the chance to participate in a cattle drive just as it would have been conducted back in the 1880s.
 The sprawling ranch covers more than 60,000 acres and has seven grazing pastures which the herd rotates between.
 Moving those cows takes time, dedication, and skill, just like it did a century and a half ago.
 You'll learn to ride, rope, and wrangle with the best of them and go home feeling like a real ranch hand who had earned his or her spurs.